 The integrated full-vehicle model is ultimately validated by the flight test and must be shown to be accurate or conservative.
 The certification authorities ensure that the analysis will yield a safe result.
 The original equipment manufacturer (OEM) is typically concerned about limiting conservatism to avoid excess weight and missed performance.

 “What has changed is the balance between how much analysis you can do and how much you can use in the certification process,” says Lind, director of engineering, FAA flight analyst designated engineering representative (DER), FAA flutter DER, TLG Aerospace.
 “This is a really exciting development in my 30 years in the industry.
 As CFD codes and computers have become more capable, we can certify faster and cheaper.”

 Most of Lind’s work involves getting customers to type certification with analysis.
 As one of TLG Aerospace’s four resident DERs, he can sign for certain certification functions on behalf of the FAA.
-TLG Aerospace uses Simcenter STAR-CCM+™ software from Siemens PLM Software for CFD analysis and MSC Nastran® software for FEA to develop full-vehicle certification models for loads, flutter and handling qualities, modeled appropriately for the entire flight envelope.
+TLG Aerospace uses Simcenter STAR-CCM+™ software from Siemens Digital Industries Software for CFD analysis and MSC Nastran® software for FEA to develop full-vehicle certification models for loads, flutter and handling qualities, modeled appropriately for the entire flight envelope.

 Andrew McComas, engineering manager and aerodynamicist, TLG Aerospace, notes, “We utilize Simcenter STAR-CCM+ in a certification environment which is different from design.
 There is a great role for CFD in the certification process.
 We don’t use CFD to get an answer that the FAA signs off on.
 We use CFD to build a full-scale aero/structure/controls model so we can simulate vehicle response and produce loading and handling information.”